 Entry Requirements: an undergraduate degree in education and a teaching certificate; 3.0 or better GPA in education-related undergraduate coursework.

 Program Requirements: the Master of Science in Literacy is a thirty-six (36) credit hour program.
-Courses include theory, practice, and research related to reading and other language arts; theories of learning and literacy; literature; assessment and evaluation of literacy learning with young students, and critical examination of literacy practices.
+Courses include theory, practice, and research; theories of learning and literacy; assessment and evaluation; and critical examination of literacy practices.

 Adding the Reading Specialist Endorsement (PK-12): To add a Reading Specialist Endorsement (PK-12) to a Nebraska teaching certificate also requires two years of contracted teaching and a passing score on the Praxis II Reading Specialist Content Test.